 A large bump over the fracture site may develop as the fracture heals.
 This usually gets smaller over time, but a small bump may remain permanently.

-During this operation, the bone fragments are first repositioned into their normal alignment, and then held in place with special screws and/or by attaching metal plates to the outer surface of the bone.
+in place with special screws and metal plates attached to the outer surface of the

 After surgery, you may notice a small patch of numb skin below the incision.
 This numbness will become less noticeable with time.
-Because there is not a lot of fat over the collarbone, you may be able to feel the plate through your skin.
+Because the clavicle lies directly under the skin, you may be able to feel the plate through your skin.

-Plates and screws are usually not removed after the bone has healed, unless they are causing discomfort.
-Problems with the hardware are not common, but sometimes, seatbelts and backpacks can irritate the collarbone area.
+Plates and screws are not routinely removed after the bone has healed, unless they are causing discomfort.
+Problems with the hardware are not common, but some patients find that seatbelts and backpacks can irritate the collarbone area.
 If this happens, the hardware can be removed after the fracture has healed.

-Pins are also used to hold the fracture in good position after the bone ends have been put back in place.
-The incisions for pin placement are usually smaller than those used for plates.
-Pins often irritate the skin where they have been inserted and are usually removed once the fracture has healed.
+Pins or screws often irritate the skin where they have been inserted and are usually removed once the fracture has healed.

 Therapy programs typically start with gentle motion exercises.
 Your doctor will gradually add strengthening exercises to your program as your fracture heals.